All You Need To Know About Life And Features Of The Chinese Crested Dog Breed

 However, this doesn’t mean that the Chinese Crested Dog is the best choice for people with allergies.
 It’s still best to read dog allergy information carefully before making a final decision.

 The Chinese Crested is a small, hypoallergenic dog that was originally bred as a lapdog for invalids.
 It is 100% lapdog and bonds quickly with its family.
+This small dog breed tends to bark at strangers, so early socialization is important.

-The Chinese Crested Dog is a great dog for people who don’t want to leave their home or spend too much time in the car.
-Despite being a hairless dog, the Chinese Crested is known for being very affectionate and playful.
+The Chinese Crested Dog breed is hypoallergenic, making it a wonderful choice for families with children.
+The Chinese Crested Dog is a great dog for people who don’t want to leave their homes or spend too much time in the car.

-People with allergies should consider getting a hairless Chinese Crested dog, since it is less likely to cause irritation.
+Although the Chinese Crested dog is largely hairless, it still has tufts of hair on its tail and head.
+People with allergies should consider getting a hairless Chinese Crested dog since it is less likely to cause irritation.

 Confident